Fact Sheet 6:

 Can I have negative information deleted if the entry is not an error?

 After seven years, negative information in your report should automatically be deleted.
-Under federal as well as California law, the seven years begins 180 days from the date of the original delinquency.
+The seven years begins 180 days from the date of the original delinquency.
 A Chapter 7 bankruptcy should be deleted after 10 years from the filing date.
 A Chapter 13 bankruptcy, which includes some debt repayment terms, remains on your credit report for seven years.
 Otherwise, negative information will remain in your file for the period allowed by law.
 You may include in your 100-word explanation any extraordinary circumstances that led to the negative information, such the loss of a job or illness.

 Can the information in my credit file be used for any other purposes?

 Yes.
 The practice of generating and selling lists for use in "pre-approved" credit and insurance offers is allowed by law.
 TransUnion, Experian and Equifax all engage in selling lists of consumers who meet certain criteria in order to receive a "firm" offer of credit or insurance.
 This is the source of the many pre-approved credit offers most consumers receive in the mail.

 "Pre-approved" and so-called "firm" offers of credit, however, can be somewhat misleading.
 If you respond, the creditor may access your report before you are actually granted credit.
 They can deny your credit application at that time.
 This is explained in the fine print on the pre-approved offer.